Shingles: Symptoms, Risk Factors, and Natural Support Strategies

 Baking Soda and Cornstarch Paste

-To relieve that symptoms of a shingles rash or blisters naturally, I also recommend trying a baking soda or cornstarch paste.
+To relieve the symptoms of a shingles rash or blisters naturally, I also recommend trying a baking soda or cornstarch paste.
 Add two parts baking soda or cornstarch and one part water into a cup.
 Mix it well until you achieve the desired consistency.

 Apply the paste on your rash and leave it on for 10 to 15 minutes.
 Rinse it off and dry it well.
 Repeat it several times a day as you feel it’s needed.
 Make sure to use a new towel each time.